-- (26) Lights will not be dimmed at any competition site.
-If necessary, contact your Tournament Director for site specifics such as the size of the performance area, type of floor surface, etc. - (27) Internet connectivity will not be provided at any tournament venue.
-Any media being used in a solution must be saved to a device. - (28) Don't share your solution until after World Finals.
+- (25) Lights will not be dimmed at any competition site.
+If necessary, contact your Tournament Director for site specifics such as the size of the performance area, type of floor surface, etc. - (26) Internet connectivity will not be provided at any tournament venue.
+Any media being used in a solution must be saved to a device. - (27) Don't share your solution until after World Finals.
 This includes posting it online.
-Also, don't trust ideas, solutions, suggestions, etc. that others provide.
+Also, don't trust ideas, solutions, suggestions, etc. that others provide. - (28) Assigning Cost: To maintain an equal playing field among teams, each problem has a cost limit.
+This is the maximum allowable total value of the items used in the team's final problem solution at the competition.
+All materials used in the presentation of the team's solution, except those that are exempt from cost, must be counted in this value.
+The team must include an item's value even if it is borrowed or donated; however, items may be valued at "garage" or "yard" sale prices.
+This is a used, or secondhand, price.
+Items purchased new must be listed at full price, and the team should retain the receipt.
+If the team uses only part of an item, for example, half a can of paint or a segment of a 2 x 4, the team is required to list the value of only the portion used.
+Teams will fill out a cost form (see appendix) as follows.